Fresno, California: Politics

 As of 2016, according to Fresno County Registrar of Voters, the majority of registered voters in both the city and county of Fresno are registered to the Democratic Party.
-According to the county registrar's official final reportU.S.
-President Barack Obama carried the county 49.99% in the 2008 United States presidential election.
+According to the county registrar's official final report U.S. President Barack Obama carried the county 49.99% in the 2008 United States presidential election.

 State and federal representation

 The citizens of Fresno are represented in the California State Senate by in District 14 and in District 12.
 They are represented in the California State Assembly by in District 8, in District 27 and in District 31.

 The citizens of Fresno are represented in the United States House of Representatives by Representative Jim Costa, Democrat, in District 21, and Vince Fong, Republican, in District 20.